Blotch3D/Blotch3D/README.md

 Particle systems in Blotch3D are implemented by specifying BlSprite.FrameProc delegates.
 So, particles systems are completely configurable.
-For example, you can implement nonlinear or abrupt changes in the particle's life, or make particle trees structures.
+For example, you can implement nonlinear or abrupt changes in the particle's life, or make particle tree structures.
 See the Particle example.

 Custom effects